-This way, the owner of the property is forced to pay taxes so, in a way, you as a visitor are contributing to the local economy.
-It doesn’t solve all housing problems in Lisbon, but it’s a start to fix the accommodation crisis and the opportunistic endeavors of some.
+This way, the property owner is forced to pay taxes so that, in a way, you as a visitor contribute to the local economy.
+It doesn’t solve all housing problems in Lisbon.
+Still, it’s a start to fix the accommodation crisis and the opportunistic efforts of some.

 Owners can no longer list a property without this number.
 If one of these websites list an unregistered property, they will be fined.

-Before booking, look for a registration number that looks like this 12345/AL (AL stands for alojamento local, local accommodation in English).
-On Booking.com it’s usually mentioned in the Fine Print section and on Airbnb is mentioned in the description.
+Before booking, look for a registration number that looks like this 12345/AL (AL stands for alojamento local)).
+On Booking.com it’s usually mentioned in the Fine Print section, and on Airbnb is mentioned in the description.

 Some apartment owners add the information to the property’s photo gallery.